akingozubek/COCO-annotations-YOLO-format/README.md

 You must have annotations files especially instances annotations and it must be in Annotations directory.

-You can download annotations this links:
+You can download annotations this link:
 <https://cocodataset.org/#download>

 If you have images, it must be in Images directory.